CaptainCrowbar/rs-graphics-2d/docs/image.md

 bool operator!=(const Image& a, const Image& b) noexcept;
 ```

-Comparison operators.
-These perform a full comparison on the pixel data of the
+These perform a full comparison on the pixel data of the images.
-images.